Narborough and Pentney railway station

 Narborough and Pentney station was in Norfolk, serving the villages of Narborough and Pentney.

 History

 It was on the line between King's Lynn and Swaffham opening with the line on 27 October 1846 and temporarily the terminus of the branch from Lynn.
-Nine months after Narborough station opened, its owner, the Lynn & Dereham Railway, was taken over by the East Anglian Railway (EAR).
+Nine months after Narborough station opened, its owner, the Lynn & Dereham Railway, was taken over by the East Anglian Railways (EAR).
 The line to Swaffham was opened 19 days after the EAR took over, on 10 August 1847.
 It was closed in 1968.